“A good photograph is knowing where to stand.”—Ansel Adams

-Many years ago, I developed a series of personal guidelines on the “what” and “how” for photographing landscapes that I still follow today.
+Other than shooting infrared landscapes, I’m not known as a landscape photographer.
+Nevertheless, many years ago, I developed a series of personal rules on the “what” and “how” for photographing landscapes that I still follow today.
 These four principles are not cast in concrete and are presented here only as guidelines for your own explorations in landscape photography.

 - Use a lens with a wide angle-of-view

 When you focus any lens, either manually or automat-ically, it focuses on a specific subject and all of the subject matter that is on the same plane of focus (at that distance) are critically sharp.
 Objects that are not on the same plane of focus or distance are theoretically out of focus and not as sharp but there is a range of acceptable sharpness that is referred to as the depth-of-field.

 At typical shooting distances, about one-third of the area of depth-of-field is in front of the plane of critical focus and two-thirds are behind it.
 Increasing depth-of-field in an image also increases the image’s apparent level of sharpness by including more objects in the scene that are acceptably sharp.